 He now knows his mother won’t believe him and will even mock him, therefore he won’t talk about his feelings.
 He will doubt himself believing his mother was right, after all she is a grown up.
 The inner turmoil between what he feels to be true, what he believes and his fears of how others will react will start a chain of emotional and physical symptoms that will begin to surface over time:

 - Anxiety, panic attacks, depression

 - Avoidance behaviour, diminished curiosity

-If left unresolved, new symptoms will surface and in a few years that little boy’s mother or parents will wonder why their son has become depressed, anxious or has developed challenging behaviours.
-The incident on the London underground will be long forgotten.
+If left unresolved, new symptoms will surface and in a few years, and that little boy’s mother or parents will wonder why their son has become depressed, anxious or has developed challenging behaviours and the incident on the London underground will be long forgotten.

 Sometimes you need support from a qualified therapist.
 If you are ready to let go of the past and learn how to live in the moment, give me a call on 0121 745 9044 to book an appointment.